 OLAP and OLTP in Data Warehouse

-For processing real-time data transactions quicky and accurately OLTP is used in Data Warehouse.
-OLTP is mostly used in ATM systems, e-commerce softwares, online bookings, reservation systems, credit card processing and etc.
+For processing real-time data transactions quickly and accurately, OLTP is used.
+It is commonly found in ATM systems, e-commerce software, online bookings, reservation systems, credit card processing, and more.

 Benefits of a Data Warehouse